sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

     ![Processing](2_Foundation20Onboarding_Processing.png)

-3. Click on the **trial** tile to navigate to your trial subaccount in the SAP Cloud Platform cockpit.
+3. Click the **trial** tile to navigate to your trial subaccount in the SAP Cloud Platform cockpit.
 If you are using your own subaccount, you can select it instead.

       ![Open trial account](3_open_subaccount.png)